HOCOS - Open Positions

 Preferred qualifications:

-Deadline: Send your application to ilia.polian@informatik.uni-stuttgart.de before January 15, 2025.
+Deadline: Please send your application to ilia.polian@informatik.uni-stuttgart.de before April 29, 2025.

 Prof. Dr. Ilia Polian